MrudulaSatya/Data-Compression-Design/README.md

 ## Pre-requisites

-1. Tested on macOS
+1. Tested on macOS and Windows 11 OS
-2. gcc compiler and make - In macOS run `xcode-select --install` in terminal to install gcc and make.
+2. gcc compiler and make
+3. In macOS run `xcode-select --install` in terminal to install gcc and make.
+4. In windows
+    - Download MSYS2 exe installer from msys2.org and install it.
+    - Open the MSYS2 MSYS terminal
+    - Run `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`
+    - Press enter after it prompts which toolchains to install and then press Y to start installation
+    - Open MSYS2 MinGW 64-bit terminal.
+    - Verify install by running ` gcc --version` and `make --version   `

 ## How to build

 1. Clone project to local directory.
-Open Terminal and change directory to project folder
+Open Terminal (macOS) or MSYS2 MinGW 64-bit terminal (Windows OS) and change directory to project folder
 2. Run the following make commands
 ```
    make clean